-Despite the different views of the member countries over the question of legal competence, the IWC does recognise the need for further international co-operation to conserve and rebuild depleted stocks of small cetaceans.
-It has encouraged countries to seek scientific advice on small cetaceans from the IWC and also invited IWC member nations to provide technical or financial assistance to countries with threatened small cetaceans stocks.
+The Commission also recognises the need for international co-operation to conserve and rebuild depleted populations of small cetaceans.
+It has encouraged countries to seek scientific advice on small cetaceans from the IWC, and also invited IWC member nations to provide technical or financial assistance to countries with threatened small cetaceans stocks.